HermanL02/WarwickUniversity-Notes/202309/Lab 6.md

 In the first part, it hijacks the user's session and store `success` file under the folder of `tmp`.
 The second one uses a reverse shell command to project the current session to a command line which is controlled by the attacker.

 # Question 4
-By using the diagram, we may observe the attacker sends a data packet to the server, which has a sequence x and payload 8, which is within the predicted
+By using the diagram, we may observe the attacker sends a data packet to the server, which has a sequence x and payload 8, which is within the predicted range, the